Skip to Main Content

 Authority and Responsibilities

-2. Review, discuss and accept, as the Committee deems appropriate, the Authority/Corporation’s Quarterly and Annual Investment Reports.
+2. Quarterly and Annual Investment Reports.

 Other Responsibilities